Page Morris: The Crisp Affair

+In 1879, the staff at Texas A&M University, including Morris, was released by the Board of Directors following a rift in the faculty.
+This rift in the faculty came about due to President Thomas S. Gathright's appointment of Cadet John C. Crisp as senior captain, the highest rank in the Texas A&M Corps of Cadets.
+However, the faculty, led by Professor Alexander Hogg, rejected Crisp’s promotion.
+This led to a scathing letter writing campaign on the part of Cadet Crisp calling into question Hogg's character and abilities as a professor.
+This resulted in an emergency hearing by the Texas A&M Board of Directors.

+Morris addressed the situation in a hearing before the Board held in Bryan Texas, in November 1879.
+His testimony was transcribed and printed by the Galveston Daily News.
+In his testimony, Morris emphasized the need for the board to address these issues thoroughly, criticizing the board's approach and expressing disappointment at the unresolved tensions within the faculty.
+At one point during his testimony, Morris states directly to the members of the board, 'When a man accepts public office, he should attend to his duties firmly and at all hazards.'
+This was met with great applause in the hall from the assembled crowd.
+This led to a member of the board retorting, 'We are going to try the board, too, are we!'

+Legal career

-Born on June 30, 1853, in Lynchburg, Campbell County, Virginia, Morris attended a private school.
-He attended the College of William & Mary, graduated from Virginia Military Institute in 1872, then read law in 1880.
-He was an Assistant Professor of Mathematics for Virginia Military Institute from 1872 to 1873.
-He was a Professor of Mathematics for Texas Military Institute (now TMI Episcopal) from 1873 to 1876.
-He was a Professor of Applied Mathematics for Texas Agricultural and Mechanical College (now Texas A&M University) from 1876 to 1879.
-He was admitted to the bar and entered private practice in Lynchburg from 1880 to 1886.
-He was a candidate for the United States House of Representatives of the 49th United States Congress from Virginia in 1884.
+Morris began reading law in 1880 and was admitted to the bar and entered private practice in Lynchburg from 1880 to 1886.
+He was a candidate for the United States House of Representatives of the 49th United States Congress from Virginia in 1884 though not elected.
 He continued private practice in Duluth, Minnesota starting in 1886.
 He was a Judge of the Duluth Municipal Court starting in 1889.
 He was city attorney of Duluth starting in 1894.
 He was a Judge of the Minnesota District Court for the Eleventh Judicial District from 1895 to 1896.

 Congressional service

-Morris was elected as a Republican from Minnesota's 6th congressional district to the United States House of Representatives of the 55th, 56th, and 57th United States Congresses, serving from March 4, 1897 to March 3, 1903.
+Morris was elected as a Republican from Minnesota's 6th congressional district to the United States House of Representatives of the 55th, 56th, and 57th United States Congresses, serving from March 4, 1897, to March 3, 1903.
 He declined to be a candidate for renomination.